-When the permittee provides cash as its Finance Assurance, the Permittee shall enter into a cash escrow agreement with the District that specifies the terms and conditions under which the District accepts and holds the funds in escrow, as well as the circumstances under which the District may use the escrowed funds.
-The District, with the advice of counsel, will maintain a cash escrow agreement template for use by permittees/escrow providers.
+When the Permittee provides money as all or part of its Financial Assurance requirement, the Permittee shall enter into a “cash escrow agreement” with the District, substantially the form attached hereto as Exhibit [2.b], that specifies the terms and conditions under which the District accepts and holds the funds in escrow, as well as the circumstances under which the District may use the escrowed funds.
+The administrator is authorized to execute such cash escrow agreement on behalf of the District.
+All payments of money, as all or part of the Financial Assurances shall be paid in the form of a check wire transfer of immediately available funds.
+No money paid by check will be deemed received as all or part of any required Financial Assurances unless and until the check by which such payment is made has irrevocably cleared the financial institution upon which it was drawn.

-The District will accept only checks or wire transferred funds when they are cleared funds and not able to be recalled, reversed or otherwise nullified by the entity on which such check is drawn, or which initiated the transfer.

 Permit approval may be revoked for failure to comply with this requirement, including if a check or transfer is withdrawn, reversed or revoked or otherwise nullified by the entity on which such checks are drawn or which initiated such transfer.

-No check will be accepted by the District to serve as a financial assurance to secure performance of permit conditions until District staff has verified receipt of an associated executed escrow agreement, specifying the required deposit amount and permit to be secured by the escrow.
-The check must be in the amount specified in the associated escrow agreement and must bear the number of the District permit(s) to be secured.
+No check or wire transfer of any money will be accepted by the District to serve as a Financial Assurance until District staff has verified receipt of an associated executed cash escrow agreement, specifying the required deposit amount and permit to be secured by the escrow.
+The check must be in the amount specified in the associated cash escrow agreement and must bear the number of the District permit(s) to be secured.

-Checks received by the District as financial assurances will be deposited within 10 business days of receipt in an account designated by the administrator exclusively for permit escrows.
-The account will be at a Board-designated depository institution.
+Checks received by the District as financial assurances will be deposited in an account at a depository institution designated by the Board designated by the administrator exclusively for money paid as all of part of a Permittee’s required Financial Assurance.
+Such deposit shall be made within 5 business days of the later of the receipt of the money by the District, or the District’s receipt of the requisite cash escrow agreement duly signed by the Permittee.

 Maintenance of valid Financial Assurances.
 To ensure that the District has the capacity to assure compliance with its rules and protect the District’s water resources in the event of noncompliance with permit conditions and/or rules, District staff will follow the protocols below to ensure that Financial Assurances remain valid and enforceable:

-District compliance with the protocols in this section will be the responsibility of the District administrator.
+District compliance with the protocols in this section is the responsibility of the District administrator.

 The administrator will maintain the Financial Assurance Log.